 However, if you are self-employed and use your car in your business, you can deduct that part of the interest expense that represents your business use of the car.
 For example, if you use your car 60% for business, you can deduct 60% of the interest on Schedule C (Form 1040).
-You cannot deduct the rest of the interest expense.
+You cannot deduct the part of the interest expense that represents your personal use of the car.